 Information Advice and Support Service for parents and carers This service is free and works with young people with special educational needs and disabilities (SEND) and with their parents and carers around the special educational needs framework in schools and colleges.
 Our advice and support is impartial and confidential and can be about all aspects of special educational needs and disability support delivered in schools and colleges.
-The service can make parents aware of the local authority's services for resolving disagreements and for mediation and on the routes of appeal and complaint on matters related to SEN and disability.
-What help do we offer parents and carers?
+The service can make parents aware of the local What help do we offer parents and carers?